camelop/dl-system-test/README.md

 | 8  | adam        | adam optimizer |
 | 9  | CNN 1       | simple CNN |
 | 10 | CNN 2       | simple CNN with dropout |
+(an extra test was added later to test the correctness of CNN)

 # How to run test
 ```bash